 Edward VII, tired of traditional formal wear, decided to swap out his typical tailcoat.
 To replace it, he commissioned a silk smoking jacket with matching trousers designed by iconic Savile Road tailor Henry Poole.

 This new style retained some elements of traditional evening wear: the winged collar and the bow tie.
 But the overall look, without the tails, was far more casual and comfortable.

-This style was soon adopted by members of the Tuxedo Club in New York.
+Members of the Tuxedo Club in New York soon adopted this style.
 Hence the Americanism, tuxedo.
 In the UK, it’s a dinner jacket.

 White dinner jackets appeared in the 1930s, designed for wealthy holidaymakers.
 Because a black suit in tropical weather was hardly appropriate.

 Terminology: the terms to know when shopping for black tie tuxedos or suits